Jurong East: Language

-In Jurong East, the proportion of residents using English as the most frequently spoken language (37.9%) is lower than the national average of 48.3%, ranking the third lowest among all subzones in Singapore.
-Additionally, there are 2,961 Tamil speakers, representing 84.5% of the 3,485 Indian language speakers in Jurong East.
+In Jurong East, the proportion of residents using English as the most frequently spoken language (53.8%) is lower than the national average of 58.1%, ranking the sixth lowest among all planning areas in Singapore.
+Additionally, there are 2,000 Tamil speakers, representing 87.0% of the 2,300 Indian language speakers in Jurong East.

 Employment and income

-According to the 2020 Census of Population, 41,926 of residents aged 15 years and over in Jurong East are employed, out of the 44,698 in the labour force.
-This equates to an employment rate of 93.8%, slightly lower than the national employment rate of 94.2%.
-The remaining 24,310 residents aged above 15 in Jurong East are outside the labour force.
+According to the 2025 General Household Survey, 42,200 of residents aged 15 years and over in Jurong East are employed, out of the 43,200 in the labour force.
+This equates to an employment rate of 97.7%, higher than the national average of 96.7%, ranking the second highest among all planning areas in Singapore.
+The remaining 23,800 residents (35.5%) aged above 15 in Jurong East are outside the labour force.

-Among the employed residents in Jurong East aged 15 years and over, most earn a gross monthly income of between S$1,000 and S$1,999, with 15.3% being in that category.
-6.7% earn less than S$1,000 per month, while 4.8% earn above S$15,000 per month.

-According to the 2020 Census of Population, most resident households in Jurong East have no employed person, constituting 15.6% of all households.
-The second highest category for monthly household income is S$20,000 and over, encompassing 9.6% of all households.
+Gross monthly employment income of employed residents aged 15 years and over (2025 est.)